elztsang/angelix_findings/struct-hdr/README.md

 While typical XDP code has assigns the struct with `data` as a pointer, I decided against it for now.
 This may be the reason that `data` was not used in the repair, since it is initialized as an int to 0.

+ ## Findings
+Initially, the repairs were unsuccessful and only using constants for the repairs instead of variables.
+This is because I thought that if the *data* was too large, then *data_end* would overshoot the header.
+I realized that it is the *header size* that overshoots data_end, not the other way around.
+After that, I changed the intended output of cases with small inputs to pass instead of fail.
+This resulted in the fix using variables instead of constants!

-However, the results seem a step closer to being able to apply angelix to automate eBPF repairs such as bounds checking.
+The results seem a step closer to being able to apply angelix to automate eBPF repairs such as bounds checking.